 Hon.
-Pamela Gross: Quana, Mr. Speaker and quana to the member for the question.
+Pamela Gross: Quana, Mr. Speaker.
+Quana to the member for the question.
 With the Katujjiluta mandate, we do have committees and one of the committees is the education and training committee.
-That work is being discussed as we speak, Mr. Speaker.
-I look forward to updating my colleagues when the time is appropriate after more conversations have been had around the topic.
+That work is being discussed as we speak and I look forward to updating my colleagues when the time is appropriate after more conversations have been had around the topic.
 Thank you, Mr. Speaker.